coldphysics/experiment-control/README.md

    6. Save all open files
 3. Generate application installer
    1. While still on the `Publish` window, click on `Publish Wizard`
-   2. Select a local path in which you would like the installer to be placed (__if PI5__, place in the dedicated folder in SVN in a subfolder named according to the pattern `[version]_[date]`, e.g., `v1.4.0_03-05-2020`).
+   2. Select a local path in which you would like the installer to be placed (the folder must be named `v[version]`, e.g., `v1.4.1`).
   3. Finish the remaining steps of the wizard and click finish.
 The installer will be placed in the path you specified.
+4. Create a binary release by adding, committing and pushing the folder containing the installer (generated in step 3) to the [private release repository](https://github.com/coldphysics/releases).
-4. Add, commit and push latest changes of the codebase to Github (__ensure the installer is not pushed to Github!!__)
+5. Add, commit and push latest changes of the codebase to Github (__ensure the installer is not pushed to Github!!__)
-5. Generate an apropriate changelog to describe the changes made since the last release.
+6. Generate an apropriate changelog to describe the changes made since the last release.
 For example, you can use the tool [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).
-5. Create a code release in Github
+7. Create a code release in Github
-   1. [Click here](https://github.com/coldphysics/experiment-control/releases/new) to start a new release.
+   1. [Click here](https://github.com/coldphysics/experiment-control/releases/new) to start a new code release.
    2. Name the release according to this convention [Software name][SPACE][version] (e.g., `CPECS v1.4.0`)
    3. In the description place the changelog and enhance it if necessary.
-   4. __For PI5__, add a link to the folder containing the installer files in SVN.
+   4. Add a link to the folder containing the installer files in the private repository.
    5. Click on `Publish Release`.
 6. Done!